-A window box in a sunnier spot will be suitable to certain plants, while one in a more shaded position will be suitable for others.
+A window box in a sunnier spot will be suitable for certain plants, while one in a more shaded position will be suitable for others.

-To help you find the right plant combinations for your winter window boxes, here are our top suggestions for plants which you should grow:
+To help you find the right plant combinations for your winter window boxes, here are our top suggestions for plants that you should grow:

 Many edible plants which can survive outdoors over winter across much of the UK in a sunny and relatively sheltered spot can also be attractive ornamentals.

 There are a number of kales, cabbages and Asian greens which can survive cold temperatures and provide you with a source of food throughout the winter months.

 You can also consider adding some alliums (overwintering onions, or perennial onions, for example to your window box, to provide food the following year.

 And with a little protection, a range of other leafy crops, root crops and micro-greens could be grown.

 Though you will likely leave them unharvested during the winter months, many evergreen herbs can also be good choices for a winter window box.

-Pansies and violas are common winter bedding plants.
-But you might not realise that these are also edible flowers, which can be added to a winter salad.
+Pansies and violas are common winter bedding plants, but you might not realise that these are also edible flowers, which can be added to a winter salad.

 With hugely detrimental peat compost, and plastic plugs or pots, bedding plants are generally best avoided if you are trying to garden in a sustainable and eco-friendly way.

-If you would rather not go to the trouble of growing edibles year round, and simply want a long-lasting and attractive winter display, conifers can be a low-maintenance choice.
+If you would rather not go to the trouble of growing edibles year-round, and simply want a long-lasting and attractive winter display, conifers can be a low-maintenance choice.

 Small Evergreen Shrubs

 There are also plenty of small evergreen shrubs and sub-shrubs that can look wonderful in winter window boxes, providing plenty of visual interest and appeal over the coldest months.

-Plant a small potted plant of this species into a window box, and when winter is done, it might even be suitable to replant, and grow on elsewhere in your garden.
+Plant a small potted plant of this species into a window box, and when winter is done, it might even be suitable to replant and grow elsewhere in your garden.

-Again, there are examples which are rather diminutive in size, and which will provide winter interest in a window box before, potentially, being planted out elsewhere.
+Again, there are examples that are rather diminutive in size, and which will provide winter interest in a window box before – potentially – being planted out elsewhere.

 Many Daphnes are also ideal for window boxes, some providing blooms in the winter months.

 There are also plenty of other small evergreen shrubs and subshrubs to consider growing in a window box over the winter months.

-Ivy trailing from a window box can give a sense of abundance and lushness.
-And it can look good alongside a wide range of other plants.
+Ivy trailing from a window box can give a sense of abundance and lushness and it can look good alongside a wide range of other plants.

-There are numerous evergreen alpines which can look wonderful throughout the year, and which can thrive in a well-drained window box in the right spot.
+There are numerous evergreen alpines that can look wonderful throughout the year, and which can thrive in a well-drained window box in the right spot.